mcggEz/mcggez/README.md

 📍 Based in **Manila, Philippines 🇵🇭**

-💻 Passionate about crafting intuitive user experiences through web and mobile development, with a focus on building clean, scalable, and efficient applications.
+💻 I am a goal-driven Software Developer from the Philippines 🇵🇭 with a background in web, mobile, and desktop application development.
+I have collaborated on various software projects, working closely with teams to build efficient, scalable, and user-centered solutions that address real-world needs and deliver meaningful impact through technology.

 ---